forestgrape/coronavirus/2_biological/virion_viability.md

 * Acids: In the stomach the acids induce a fast decay.

 ### Summary Decay in Aerosols
-Virions exhaled in exhaled aerosol decay due to interactions with biochemicals in the respiratory fluids when the humidity is high enough the samples do *not* dry out.
-When the air is very dry the samples dry out and the decay is slower:
+As long as solute, virions exhaled in aerosol decay quite fast and mainly due to interactions with other solutes (respiratory tract fluids contain some antiviral substances).
+When the air is very dry the samples dry out, which causes biochemical reactions to stop.
 * At an air humidity below the [efflorescence humidity](#efflorescence-humidity) (about 30% to 40%)): In dry air the droplets dry out the substances crystallize.
 The decay rate is lower since biochemicals do not interact with the virions.
 * At an air humidity just above the [efflorescence humidity](#efflorescence-humidity) (about 40% to 60%): The samples shrink but do not dry out.
 The shrinking increases the concentration of biochemicals and thus the decay rate increases.
 * At an air humidity between 60% and 95%: The droplets shrink less and the decay rates are similar as for the virions in a solution.